talhajansari/columbia_e6891/README.md

     * In Weka, go to Tab: Classification>Classifier>Open> Select: 'classifier/bayes/NaiveBayes; -> Start.
 Note down the accuracy
     * Open Weka Software> Explorer> OpenFile> Select: 'features_nom_j48.csv'
     * In Weka, go to Tab: Classification>Classifier>Open> Select: 'classifier/bayes/NaiveBayes; -> Start.
 Note down the accuracy

-If you have any questions, feel free to email at tja2117@columbia.edu
+* Compare the accuracies of the five approaches to classification

-Talha Jawad Ansari (tja2117), 2014.
+If you have any questions, feel free to email at tja2117@columbia.edu Talha Jawad Ansari (tja2117), 2014.